Codenativ-Community/Codenativ-Community/README.md

-- 👋 Hi, WELCOME TO CODENATIVE
+- 👋 Hi, WELCOME TO CODENATIV
 - 👀 I’f you are interested in *Coding* do follow
 - 👾 We will organize *Events* on weekend basis